EVENT: Our Changing Nature

 With this memorable, thought-provoking event, UKGBC is launching an important fundraising initiative to create a new programme focused on enhancing biodiversity and access to nature within our built environment.

-This is an event to reconnect UKGBC members with the vital importance of nature; and for those in the built environment sector to be humbled and awed by our natural world as we design and build the communities of tomorrow.
+This is an learning and networking event to reconnect UKGBC members with the vital importance of nature; and for those in the built environment sector to be humbled and awed by our natural world as we design and build the communities of tomorrow.

 Who among us does not appreciate the beauty, intricacies and significance of the natural environment?
 The theme of biodiversity is one of UKGBC’s five key impact areas, and we promote our membership’s vision for a sustainable built environment as one that embraces and restores nature and promotes biodiversity.
 It is here that buildings and cities can play a vital role, as the natural capital in our urban areas delivers important functions by providing green space, tree cover and biodiversity while improving citizens’ quality of life.